meroxa/turbine-js/README.md

 node index.js
 ```

-## To run sample app in platform mode ("I am ready to run/deploy my data app as meroxa platform services")
+## To run the sample app in platform mode ("I am ready to run/deploy my data app as meroxa platform services")
 TO BE IMPLEMENTED